Michael A. Taylor Player Props: Twins vs. White Sox

 Michael A. Taylor At The Plate

-- Taylor has had a base hit in five of nine games this season, and multiple hits once.
+- Taylor has had a base hit in five of 10 games this year, and multiple hits once.

-- He has not gone deep in his nine games this season.
+- He has not hit a long ball in his 10 games this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.